Amatol: Manufacture and use

 Amatol ranges from off-white to slightly yellow or pinkish brown depending on the mixture used, and remains soft for long periods of storage.
 It is hygroscopic, which complicates long-term storage.
 To prevent moisture problems, amatol charges were coated with a thin layer of pure molten TNT or alternatively bitumen.
 Long-term storage was rare during wars because munitions charged with amatol were generally used soon after manufacture.

 Amatol should not be stored in containers made from copper or brass, as it can form unstable compounds sensitive to vibration.
 Pressed, it is relatively insensitive but may be detonated by severe impact, whereas when cast, it is extremely insensitive.
 Primary explosives such as mercury fulminate were often used as a detonator, in combination with an explosive booster charge such as tetryl.

+Amatol was widely used during World War II as filler for artillery shells since it blasted the lower-grade steel shell bodies used during the era into lethal fragments while more powerful explosives such as TNT or RDX would pulverize the shell into a fine powder.
 The explosive charges hidden in HMS Campbeltown during the St. Nazaire Raid of 1942 contained amatol.
 The British X class midget submarines which planted explosive charges beneath the German battleship Tirpitz in September 1943 carried two "saddle charges" containing four tons of amatol.
 Warheads for the German V-1 flying bomb and V-2 rockets also contained amatol.

+Modern shells use higher-grades of steel, allowing the use of more powerful explosives with thinner walls to increase the explosive filler capacity.
+Filling them with amatol would give poor fragmentation.

 A derivative of amatol is amatex, consisting of 51% ammonium nitrate, 40% TNT, and 9% RDX (which also has a negative oxygen balance).